Promoting a gender-enlightened campus culture.

 Mentor High School Students

-Near-peer mentors for the Babson Women’s Leadership Academy are current Babson undergraduates who are committed to making a difference in the lives of the next generation of women leaders.
+Near-peer mentors for our high school programs are current Babson undergraduates who are committed to making a difference in the lives of the next generation of inclusive entrepreneurial leaders.
 They understand the importance of learning from their peers in a safe environment and are looking for opportunities to be a role-model, a leader, and a facilitator.
 Interested in learning more about this job?
 Email the Center for Women's Entrepreneurial Leadership.

 The Disruption Dinner is a premier annual event hosted by the Center for Women's Entrepreneurial Leadership and campus partners at Babson College which brings the Babson community together for an evening of inspiration and conversation around gender and leadership.
 Each year the event showcases the experiences of accomplished women leaders in a common industry who are acting boldly to break barriers, blaze trails, and launch movements that change industries, organizations, and communities around the world.